azraaleynabozkurt/circular-motion/README.md

 These articles provide a more detailed explanation of circular motion, including theoretical background and real-world examples.

-The bilingual format reflects my ability to study and communicate physics concepts across different languages.

-Some parts of this work were also summarized in Chinese to support my ability to engage with physics in a Chinese-medium academic environment.

 ## Project Structure

 ```